PentagonLP/ccpt/CONTRIBUTING.md

 --]]
 ```
 - All functions that don't just do one thing (eg. reading a file or writing something in console) but follow different steps, one after the other (like first fetch a file, then store it somewhere) to achive a result, must have these different steps commented.
+## Dealing with issues
+The first thing to do when dealing with an issue is always to write a comment that you are dealing with the issue so that no issue is dealt with by two people at the same time!
 ## Process applies for default package list